Pink Himalayan Salt vs. Sea Salt: Which Is Better for You?

 We know what you’re thinking now: even though sea salt is not worse for your health, the benefits of pink Himalayan salt outweigh that of sea salt.
 However, while pink Himalayan salt is composed of a greater number of helpful elements than sea salt, “the trace minerals that give unique taste or coloration are present in too minute a quantity to have any proven health impact,” says Dr. Li.
 Therefore, neither one of these salts is proven to be better for your health either.

 How do we choose between them?

 If you’re attracted to the rosy glow of pink Himalayan salt, add some color to your plate with this sparkling sodium.
 Alternatively, if you distrust avocado toast, elaborate milkshakes, and other food trends that constantly dominate your social media, stick to traditionally colored sea salt.

 According to Dr. Li, “salt, chemically known as sodium chloride, regardless of its source is vital for health.
 Salt helps our body regulate blood pressure, assist in nerve function, and helps your cells perform their function to keep organs healthy.”
 Since sea salt and pink Himalayan salt are both excellent sources of sodium chloride, select the salt you most desire!
-Once you resolve this grocery store conundrum, read on for more surprising salt facts you should know.

 - American Heart Association: “Sea Salt vs. Table Salt”